nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Terra/2terra.md

 ## Basics of Terra workspaces

-The Terra workspace is an organized repository with the following tabs:

-- `Dashboard`: documenting analyses
-- `Data`: uploading new or accessing existing datasets
-- `Notebooks`: building Jupyter notebooks
-- `Workflows`: running workflows
-- `Job History`: checking workflow job status

 When your workspace opens, you should see the Dashboard!
-Your <billing project/workspace name> is shown at the top of the page.
+Your `<billing project/workspace name>` is shown at the top of the page.
 In the screenshot below, we used a billing project called "cfde-terra-demo" and a workspace called "demo-23feb21":

 ![](./terra-imgs/terra-workspace4.png "new workspace")

+The Terra workspace is an organized repository with the following tabs:

+- `Dashboard`: document analysis information
+- `Data`: upload new data or import existing datasets already on Terra
+- `Notebooks`: build Jupyter notebooks
+- `Workflows`: run workflows
+- `Job History`: check workflow job status

 ### Workspace Information